 The Bachelor of Music Composition (B.M.) degree at UofL is a four--year program of study designed to develop a high level of expertise in music composition and related skills.
 In addition, the program encourages and promotes the development of each student's individual compositional "voice" or personality.

-Although each student must play or sing a performance audition for the School of Music, composition majors also audition by submitting a portfolio.
-The composition portfolio is one of the primary tools for evaluating financial support.
-The portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
+In addition to the general School of Music admission process linked above (which includes a performance audition), COMPOSITION MAJORS ALSO AUDITION BY SUBMITTING A PORTFOLIO OF ORIGINAL COMPOSITIONS: Your portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
 Evidence of experience using various instrumental and/or vocal combinations is helpful.
 Submit your most advanced and sophisticated work.
 If you have any questions about what to submit in the portfolio, feel free to ask questions before submitting.

 Six semesters of private composition study are required.
 Students will compose for a variety of different instrumental and vocal genres, as well as taking courses in electronic and computer music.
 They will be encouraged to expand their musical language through study of 20th- and 21st-Century styles and techniques of composition, as well as study of contemporary repertory.
 A number of music theory courses, including analysis and counterpoint, will support this work in composition.